-By building a warm and welcoming office space, you can create an uplift in your overall office atmosphere and make your office space feel more professional.
-Plus, if done right, redecorating can even boost your storage space.
+By building a warm and welcoming office space, you can create an uplift in your overall office atmosphere and make your office feel more professional.
+If done right, redecorating can even boost your storage space.
 But in small businesses, budgets can be tight.
-These office decorating ideas to help you bring style and sophistication to any office space on a budget!
+These office decorating ideas can help bring style and sophistication to any space on a budget!

-By making just a few small changes or adding a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day business operations.
+By adding just a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day business operations.

 Simple office decorating ideas

 These 10 simple office decorating ideas will help you create a more positive and welcoming office space, fast!
 First, you’ll need to assess the state of your current workplace.
 Think about what needs changing, replacing, or updating.

 - Are your walls dirty, chipped or dusty?
-If the shade of paint on the office walls looks like it hasn’t been updated since the 70s, it might be time for a refresh.
-You’d be surprised how much a fresh coat of paint can make a difference.
-With proper planning, in most small to medium-sized offices, you or your colleageues can paint over the course of a weekend.
+If the shade of paint on the office walls looks like it hasn’t been updated since the 70s, it might be time for a refresh!
+You’d be surprised how much of a difference a fresh coat of paint can make.
+With proper planning, in most small to medium-sized offices, you or your team can paint over the course of a day or a weekend.

 - Consider whether or not you need more space, or if areas in your office can be condensed.
-A large reception area could be condensed to a simpler, temporary desk space to be used between certain hours only, or even just reverted back to open-plan desks for new staff.
 Multiple meeting rooms could be turned into larger, open, break-out spaces with just one corporate boardroom.
-Separate offices could be turned into open-office plans or one large private group office for executives instead of multiple single private offices.
+Separate offices could be turned into open-office plans or one large private group office instead of multiple single private offices.